 - Competitive Intelligence: Directories offer insights into competitor positioning and service offerings.

-Valuable Insight for Industry
+Valuable insight for industry

-Industry leaders are exploring several innovative approaches:
+Industry leaders are testing several new approaches:

 - Blockchain Verification: Using distributed ledger technology to verify business credentials and reviews.